aaronanderson/qoakus/README.md

 A Jackrabbit Oak [External Identity Provider](http://jackrabbit.apache.org/oak/docs/security/authentication/externalloginmodule.html) with credentials support for [Quarkus JWT tokens](https://quarkus.io/guides/security-openid-connect) is included for OIDC SSO.
 Edit the [application.properties](src/main/resources/application.properties) to configure and enable this feature.

 ### ACL
-A group, quarkus-general, is automatically created and assigned full permissions to all JCR root nodes except for a protected one setup for demonstration purposes.
+A group, qoakus-general, is automatically created and assigned full permissions to all JCR root nodes except for a protected one defined for demonstration purposes.

 ### User Management
 The [ResourceManager.java](src/main/java/com/github/aaronanderson/qoakus/RepositoryManager.java) class includes API calls for creating users and groups and assigning permissions to them.